 Office: CHHS 446

 Dr. Kelly Powers, PhD, RN, CNE is an Assistant Professor in the School of Nursing at UNC Charlotte.
 She has been a faculty member at UNC Charlotte since 2008.
-Her research is focused on improving family-centered care delivery and on educational innovations for nursing and other health professions.
+Her research is focused on interventions to improve the practices of nurses and other health professionals to promote quality and safety, as well as patient- and family-centered care.
 Dr. Powers is an editorial board member of Dimensions of Critical Care Nursing and she frequently presents at the American Association of Critical-Care Nurses’ annual conference.
-She teaches in the pre-licensure BSN and MSN programs, and also chairs DNP scholarly project committees.
+She currently teaches in the MSN program and chairs DNP scholarly project committees.
 Prior to joining the faculty at UNC Charlotte, Dr. Powers worked as a Registered Nurse in a variety of settings; including critical care, emergency, neurological, medical/surgical, and rehabilitation settings.

 - MSN in Nursing Education- William Paterson University, 2007

 - NURS 6212: Program Improvement and Evaluation

 - NURS 6282: Interprofessional Collaboration in Healthcare

 - NURS 6302: Trends and Issues in Nursing Education

 - NURS 6304: Teaching Practicum in Nursing Education